Super early registration rate available to first 25 registrants in 2026!

 Weather in Colorado can change quickly.
 September is historically the most beautiful month of the year.
 The evenings are cool and the days (typically) filled with sunshine.
 Pack in layers (ie, t-shirt, sweatshirt, jacket, jeans) so you can adjust with the day.
 Bring comfortable shoes, sunglasses or a hat if you plan to do some hiking.
 Of course, it never hurts to check the weather before you head out!

-We will be offering a Yoga Flow class so you might want to pack workout clothes.
-(Yoga mat will be provided).
+We will be offering an optional Dance Fitness class on Saturday and Sunday mornings, so you might want to pack workout clothes.
 There is also a pool on-site if you would like to swim during our break time.

-You might want to bring a light backpack in case you go wandering around the YMCA and some pens for taking notes or journaling.
+You might want to bring a light backpack in case you go wandering around the YMCA and some pens and a journal.

 If you are staying in the lodge, all of your meals are provided, but you might also want to pack some snacks.
 Bedding, towels and hair dryer are provided in the lodge rooms.
 Shampoo and Conditioner are NOT provided.
 If you are staying in a cabin, you will have the opportunity to cook your own meals and will want to plan accordingly!